qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/install.rst

  deb-src http://qgis.org/debian stretch main

-After you add the qgis.org repository public key to your apt keyring (follow the above link on how to do it) you can run the ``sudo apt-get update`` command to refresh the packages list and ``sudo apt-get dist-upgrade`` to upgrade the packages.
+After you add the qgis.org repository public key to your apt keyring (follow the above link on how to do it) you can run the ``apt-get update`` command to refresh the packages list and ``apt-get dist-upgrade`` to upgrade the packages.

-.. note:: In Ubuntu you can use your regular user, prepending ``sudo`` to commands requiring admin permissions.
-In Debian you can work as admin (``root``), without using ``sudo``.

 .. note:: Currently Debian stable has LTR qgis packages in the source ``jessie-backports``, so the above steps are not necessary.
 Just add the ``jessie-backports`` repository and install with the ``-t jessie-backports`` option.

 Install QGIS Server with:

 .. code-block:: bash

- sudo apt-get install qgis-server
- # optionally also:
- sudo apt-get install python-qgis
+ apt-get install qgis-server python-qgis

 .. note:: adding ``-y`` at the end of the apt-get command will run it straight away, without requiring confirmation.

 QGIS Server should be used in production without QGIS Desktop (with the accompagning X Server) installed on the same machine.